aholachek/redux-usage-report/README.md

 You can clear the breakpoint with `reduxReport.clearBreakpoint()`

+**Disclaimers:**
-Definitely don't use this `redux-usage-report` in production!
+- Definitely don't use `redux-usage-report` in production!
+- Right now this is only tested in Chrome.

 ## 2. Simple Object Wrapper: `trackObjectUse`